ChibaPet/lxc-utils/README.md

 Rather than selling a fish, it might be better to teach a person to fish.
 You can build a sysvinit-based, unprivileged Debian container without a great deal of pain.
-One challenge that didn't present an immediate solution, however, was shifting the ownership of the directory tree to the correct range.
+One challenge that didn't present an immediate solution was shifting the ownership of the directory tree to the correct range, which I've addressed with the depriv program, found in this repository.

-_NOTE: As of 2022-07-31 the author (me, Mason Loring Bliss) is still exploring LXC, and there might be concepts of which I'm unaware that obviate all of this._

-_UNRELATED NOTE while I'm at it: GitHub doesn't have an option for four-clause BSD licenses, and that's what this is.
-Fedora doesn't like CC0 any more, so we'll use an old favourite instead._

 This _depriv_ tool can be invoked generally as follows: